Grilled Guacamole Burgers

 We visited Santa Fe for the first time this spring.
 I made it a habit of ordering an omelet filled with cheese and guacamole for breakfast.
 That set me off on a renewal of my guac addiction, and I’d been dreaming about grilling these guacamole burgers since then.

-Topped with a double dose of Monterey jack cheese, a generous scoop of homemade guacamole and the requisite lettuce and tomatoes, these amped up burgers hit the spot.
+Topped with a double dose of Monterey jack cheese, a generous scoop of homemade guacamole and the requisite lettuce and tomatoes, these amped-up avocado burgers hit the spot.
 Try seasoning your burgers with taco seasoning instead of salt and pepper or adding some salsa in lieu of the sliced tomato.
 Like some heat?
 Slices of fresh or pickled jalapeno will do the trick.

 - If you hand make your patties, do so with a gentle touch.
 You do not want to overwork the beef as if your burger is too compact the results can be dry, not juicy.

 - PRO-Tip: Make sure to season your beef well before grilling.
-I like to sprinkle the seasoning on both sides of the burgers about a half hour before grilling.
+I like to sprinkle the seasoning on both sides of the Grilled Guacamole Burger – a grilled beef hamburger topped with melted Monterey jack cheese and a creamy mound of guacamole burgers – about a half hour before grilling.
 Any earlier will draw out the juices from the meat.

 - Clean then grease the grill grates with an oil with a high smoke point, like peanut oil.